Find Your Future Here

 Superscoring: Rider will use only your best scores from each section; for the SAT & ACT, this may be components from different testing dates.

 Have you already been accepted through our "Test Optional" program?
 If so, we strongly recommend that you send us your test scores.
 Your scores may be used for course placement, but will not affect your admission or scholarship.

 Rider does not require the optional essay/writing sections on the SAT or ACT.
 If you are not applying as a "Test Optional" applicant, submit scores for all tests taken:

 - ACT (Code 2590)

-Westminster College of the Arts requires an audition as part of the application process for many of its majors.
+Westminster College of the Arts require an audition/interview as part of the application process for many of its majors.
 Program specific information and dates of campus auditions, scholarship competitions and regional auditions can be found in the auditions section.
 Students applying through Early Action for majors requiring an audition should plan to audition in December.
 Early Action is not available to B.F.A.
 Musical Theatre or B.F.A.
 Acting for Film, Television, and Theatre applicants.

 You can follow the status of your application and receipt of required credentials on your "Be-A-Bronc Applicant Dashboard".
 After we receive your application, we will send you a link and your login credentials.

 Rider practices rolling admissions.
 Once your application is complete, you will be notified of your decision.
 Applications completed after the stated deadlines will be considered on a space-available basis.